mandar-damle/HDM-documentation/pages/01.HDM Documentation/01.introduction/default.md

 ## What is Hybrid Cloud Data Management (HDM)

-PrimaryIO’s Hybrid Cloud Data Management technology decouples compute and storage to seamlessly move workloads to and from the cloud rapidly and lets you fully control data.
+PrimaryIO’s HDM provides solutions to perform migrations of Vmware based virtual machines from on-premises to VMware based Cloud environments.
+HDM supports two types of migrations - Cold and Warm.
+PrimaryIO’s warm migration is a unique technology that decouples compute and storage to seamlessly move workloads to and from the cloud rapidly and lets you fully control the data.
 HDM provides workload mobility and data control with a combination of innovative technologies: cloud cache, cloud storage gateway, and an integrated smart IO analyzer.
+HDM’s cold migrations require virtual machines to be powered down prior to the start of and during the duration of migration.

 HDM enables rapid migration to the cloud by maximizing data transfer over the entire transfer pipeline from the VMDK to the network to the final write on the cloud.
 These optimizations ensure the effective utilization of available WAN bandwidth and quick migration of VM.
 HDM's ability to decouple compute and data to move workloads to public clouds faster and more efficiently.
 By combining the fast startup on the cloud and our optimized transfer, we can ensure you can start using the cloud immediately.
 While in the background, the data transfer makes the best use of available bandwidth.

+HDM is delivered as a virtual / software solution; when HDM software is installed, it consists of a single virtual appliance.
+Further deployment of HDM components then occurs on-premises in VMware vCenter and in the cloud.
 HDM provides a very flexible deployment model providing options to be able to cater to different user needs in terms of use case, performance, scalability and security.

 ## Compute and Data De-Coupling